 “One day, a sign appeared on a soda fridge in RedWest saying something to the effect of, “Did you know that drinks cost Microsoft [ed: millions of dollars] a year?
 Sodas are your perk at work.
 Don’t bring them home.”
 This depressed me on too many levels to enumerate, but I’ll toss out a few: Someone had enough time to get these signs professionally printed and affixed to our fridges.
 It was someone’s salaried, 40-hour-a-week job to do things like this.
 Someone thought soda smuggling was a big enough “problem” at Microsoft to draw attention to it.
 How much soda can a person steal?
 How much does that same person cost the company per hour in salary and benefits?
 Our most interesting profits will come from capitalizing on huge opportunities, not from micromanaging costs.
 I’m sure some finance person will lambast me for this, which would only further depress me.
 Believe in our upside.
 Focus on our upside.
 We used to get Dove Bars and beers all the time.
 It felt like free food was on offer at least once a week, usually with a pretense of some small milestone to celebrate.
 Why did we cut stuff like this?
 (I know the boring fiscal reasons why.
 I’m asking the deeper why, as in, “Was it worth the savings?
 Is Microsoft better now that we’ve cut these costs?”)”

+I have known many talented people throughout my life; Olympians, Musicians, Mathematicians, Activists, Entrepreneurs and Scientists.
+But for this question, one person stands out for his leadership abilities.
+His name was Graham Balch.
+When I was 24, I spent a time living and volunteering in hurricane ravaged New Orleans.
 It was a life changing experience.
 We were working in horrendous conditions.
 Our volunteer centers were inside abandon schools, homes and buildings.
 We self organized systems of feeding, protecting and taking care of ourselves, without any real government or organization superstructure supporting us.
 An endless stream of people were flowing into and out of the volunteer center; criminals, hippies, drug addicts, homeless people, ministers, retirees, residents and students.
 There was political fermentation; debates every night about what should be done to NOLA, how it should change.
 Some of those volunteers did more harm than good.
 Some just sat around doing nothing.
 People organized political protests and the national guard was sent in to keep the peace.
 Amidst all of this, we would organize crews to do backbreaking cleanup work of clearing peoples homes.
 We did this work for free because residents could not afford the tens of thousands that it took to gut a home.
 Everyday a crew of us would suit up and travel out into abandoned public schools and homes to do free gutting work.
 We worked in the sweltering heat, suited up in Tyvek suits.
 We went into mold infested, bug infested homes to clear out the mold.
 It takes a crew of ~10 people two days to clear out a home.
 The first thing you do is shut off the power, open all the windows and duct tape the fridge shut.
 The fridge is toxic.
 The food has been sitting for weeks in the hot sun, mixed with oil and floodwaters and probably has liquefied into black waste.
 You pull it out at your peril.
 After this, you pull everything out of the home and put it on the curb for FEMA to collect.
 You trash people’s baby photos, wedding dresses, their cupboards full of food, you pull out their memories and dump them on the street.
 You find cockroaches, baby mice and spiders.
 In the midst of all of this, I met a real leader named Graham Baulch.
 Graham was sent to New Orleans by the Boston Consulting Group in an effort to clean up the schools.
 He was coming off a MBA at UPenn and a stint in the peace corp in Guatemala.
 We were having problems keeping people motivated, and organized.
 There were lots of strong willed people in this environment - lots of fighting, lots of debate and no money to motivate people.
 We were several months into the effort and dealing with a lack of tools, resources, people, organization and criminal issues.
 Graham got us organized.
 I was impressed.
 He: * Helped coordinate efforts parents, teachers, church groups and volunteers in the clean up of more than 16 public schools. * Put his own job on the line, when we need supplies, tools and equipment. * Stood up to contractors who were physically and logistically trying to intimidate and push volunteers out of the school cleanup.
 Contractors who gouged residents and FEMA out of money needed for the school clean up. * Got dozens of argumentative, fighting volunteers to agree and work together. * Created many more leaders and taught many of us how to lead.
+He was one of the strongest leaders that I have ever met.
+He has since gone on to many great and meaningful things. * Was one of the best high school teachers in the state of Georgia * Was featured as a outspoken critic in the Atlanta cheating teachers scandal; where he was part of a Frontline piece. * Started and ran an Atlanta charter school * Ran for Georgia state senate (and lost). * Served as a member of the Atlanta city council * Served as an executive director in the Baltimore county school district

 I love watching exceptional people do what they’re good at.
 It amazes and inspires me.
 I once saw an alleyway chef in Shanghai turn a basketball-sized clump of dough into hand-pulled noodles for a table of eight, amid a blur of arm movements in under a minute.
 Ever watch speed stacking?
 We each have astonishing potential.

+This is why I have had problems on delegating tasks when QC Secy or when selecting UC team: I would worry about things outside my control.
+Example: University Challenge Mastermind hosting Cooking for Walking Club members.
+Thinking too much about how others will think, too obsessed with the outcome rather than having conviction about the process.
+Sometimes respect is commanded by being commanded.
+People their decisions made for them.
+People like to think that who they are working with has his shit together and knows his stuff.
 Be mentally tough.
 Learn to get over your fears.
 Most people are afraid, and for the most part, irrationally afraid.
 What happens when one is afraid?
 You retreat, you hold back, you dither, you procrastinate.
 Worse, you become more prejudiced, or even take on extreme forms of hate.
 You miss out on opportunities, you become a prisoner of your irrationality.
 So learn to ask a simple question when you are uncomfortable with something, what have I got to lose?
 In most cases, nothing, nothing but that quickening of your heartbeat, nothing but that little burning sensation on your face, nothing but that ego of yours getting pinched.
 Here is thing, once you realized the absurdity of those fears, you soon realize that vast majority of people around you are pre-occupied with those same idiotic fears!
 So if you really want to get head and shoulders above the rest of people, you don’t need to have better looks, you don’t need to have more money, you don’t need to have better education, you don’t need …. well the list goes on and on.
 But you only need one thing that is actually in all of us, just reach down a bit more.
 You have the courage, the toughness, yours skin is thick enough, your time here is only getting scarce… so get over it already!

 Respond to fear, anxiety and hostility with love, courage and kindness: Men with character are able to control and shape situations, rather than being shaped and influenced by them.
 They can turn the tables in negotiations, diffuse a hostile situation with humour, reframe a difficulty as a challenge, or a challenge as an opportunity, and in general trampoline their way out of deep pit holes.